Life at the OGA

 We are a respectful and open-minded organisation that supports collaboration and engenders trust.
 We seek to understand the perspectives and views of others, and ensure that our actions are reasonable and responsible

 We act with a clear intention in our behaviours, communication and purpose.
-We champion MER UK, holding ourselves and others to account in a manner that is strong, impartial, accurate and defendable
+We champion the economic recovery of oil and gas, whilst supporting the drive to net zero carbon by 2050, holding ourselves and others to account in a manner that is strong, impartial, accurate and defendable

 Flexible 37 hour working week with optional part working from home and up to 2 accruable flex days per month.
 Work life balance is very important to us and we offer several flexible working options, including job share and part-time.